ronhuafeng/dockerHDDM/README.md

 ![screenshot for ipython clusters](pic/icluster.png)

 The number of engines started should be less than or equals to the number of cores of your machine.
 Later, when run parallel processing, the number of the engines should be less or equals to the number of engines you started here.

+### Acknowledgement
+Thanks @madslupe for his version of HDDM image.

+Thanks Dr Rui Yuan for his help in making the Dockerfile.